cisco-en-programmability/terraform-provider-dnacenter/docs/resources/wireless_dynamic_interface.md

 subcategory: ""
 description: |-
   It manages create, read and delete operations on Wireless.
-  API to create or update an dynamic interfaceDelete a dynamic interface
+  Delete a dynamic interfaceAPI to create or update an dynamic interface
 ---

 # dnacenter_wireless_dynamic_interface (Resource)

 It manages create, read and delete operations on Wireless.

+- Delete a dynamic interface

 - API to create or update an dynamic interface

-- Delete a dynamic interface

 ## Example Usage

 ```terraform
 resource "dnacenter_wireless_dynamic_interface" "example" {
   provider = dnacenter

   parameters {

     interface_name = "string"